gregarmer/puppetlast/README.rst

 The simplest way to install this would be to go to your puppetmaster, and run this::

-   $ wget -O /usr/bin/puppetlast https://github.com/gregarmer/puppetlast/raw/master/puppetlast
+   $ wget --no-check-certificate -O /usr/bin/puppetlast https://github.com/gregarmer/puppetlast/raw/master/puppetlast
    $ chmod 755 /usr/bin/puppetlast